A gentle serum and towel on a counter for a post botox skin care routine.

 The key to effective sun protection is consistency.
 Sunscreen isn’t just for sunny days at the beach; it’s for every single day, all year round.
 UVA rays can penetrate through clouds and windows, so you need protection even when you’re driving, sitting by a window, or running errands on an overcast day.
 The easiest way to stay consistent is to make it a habit.
 Find a cosmetically elegant sunscreen that works well under makeup and apply it every morning after your moisturizer.
 By making daily SPF application an automatic step in your routine, you’re ensuring your Botox results last and your skin stays healthy and radiant for years.

-How to Manage Common Side Effects
+Feeling a Little Off?
+How to Handle Side Effects

 Even with a perfect treatment, your skin needs a little time to settle.
 It’s completely normal to experience a few minor side effects after your Botox appointment, but knowing how to handle them can make all the difference.
 Most of these are temporary and resolve on their own within a day or two.
 The key is to be gentle with yourself and the treated areas.
 Here’s a quick guide to managing the most common post-Botox concerns and understanding when it’s time to check in with your provider.

-Handling Minor Bruising and Swelling
+What to Do About Minor Bruising and Swelling

 A little bruising or swelling at the injection site is one of the most common side effects.
 This happens if the fine needle passes through a tiny blood vessel under the skin.
 You might notice small, light bruises, especially around expressive areas like your laugh lines.
 If you see some swelling, gently apply a cold pack or ice wrapped in a soft cloth to the area for about 10 minutes at a time.
 This helps reduce inflammation.
 Just remember not to press down hard—a light touch is all you need.
 Most minor bruising fades within a few days.